 "Super cheap" means different things to different people, but in general, don't buy poor quality cookware from unknown makers.
 You really do get what you pay for, and if you want durable cookware that's going to last, you have to be willing to invest a little bit.

 One exception is nonstick pans, which you should buy cheap--but not too cheap.
-You can get a good quality, cast aluminum nonstick pan for around $30; if you go much lower than that, the pan is going to feel flimsy and won't have good heating properties.
+You can get a good quality, cast aluminum nonstick pan for around $30; if you go much lower than that, the pan is going to feel flimsy, won't have good heating properties, and could warp during heating.
 But unless you have an unlimited budget, you will kick yourself for spending much more than that on a pan that you'll have to throw away in just a few years.
-(And please: try to recycle before tossing in the garbage!)

 Other exceptions are cast iron and carbon steel.
 You can now find several boutique brands on the market and you can pay a small fortune for them.
-While you may get a prettier, slightly smoother, or lighter weight pan, cast iron is really cast iron, and carbon steel is carbon steel, and the overall heating and performance is going to be the same whether you spend $30 or $300.
+While you may get a prettier or slightly smoother pan, cast iron is cast iron, and carbon steel is carbon steel, and the overall heating and performance is going to be the same whether you spend $30 or $300.
 So again, unless you have an unlimited budget, stick to the lower priced brands.
-(See our cast iron article for more information.)
+(See our cast iron article and carbon steel article for more information.)

 So, this rule really applies to more expensive cookware like clad stainless and copper cookware.
 You will find a lot of brands at price points that seem too good to be true--and they probably are.
-Cheap clad stainless can rust and corrode, and it can be too thin and flimsy to heat well.
-And cheap copper cookware is not going to contain enough copper to provide stellar heating properties.
+Cheap clad stainless can rust, corrode, and warp, and it can be too thin and flimsy to heat well.
+And there's no such thing as cheap copper cookware--if it's cheap, it contains way too little copper to heat well, and possibly no copper at all.

-Super cheap cookware is more likely to contain toxins or otherwise be unsafe for use.
+Super cheap cookware is also more likely to contain toxins or otherwise be unsafe for use.

 So stick to a brand you've heard of, with a good reputation, and don't be enticed by super low prices.